The Naked Sun: Physical distancing

 Asimov portrays in The Naked Sun a world focused on avoiding physical contact with other people.
 The Solarians interact with each other largely through technology.
 They live far from each other, spread out across a sparsely populated planet.
 People are taught from birth to avoid physical contact, and live on huge estates, either alone or with their spouse only.
 Face-to-face interaction (referred to in the book as "seeing") is seen as a repugnant chore.
-Communication takes place through technology unknown of off their world: holography, 3-D television.
+Communication takes place through technology: holography, 3-D television.
 Communicating with each other in this fashion is referred to as "viewing", in contrast to "seeing", which is face-to-face.
 Communication is frequent, but it is "viewing" of a transmitted image.
 Nudity in front of others is common.
 Sex is only practiced for reproduction when replacement of a citizen is necessary, and is considered a chore even more repugnant than seeing.
 A character remarks that to be in the same room with another person is "most unpleasant....
 I feel strongly as though something slimy were about to touch me."
 A doctor has to "get hardened" to it.

 Baley, however (while traveling in a closed vehicle because of his own agoraphobia, resulting from his life in the enclosed cities of Earth), insists on face-to-face conversations.
 The Solarians' phobia against in-person contact is so strong that a character commits suicide to avoid it.